 - 3 Income Levels.
 Affordable housing is assumed to be provided at the same AMI percentages as is prescribed in the City's adopted Inclusionary Ordinance (for rental units, 25% at 35% AMI, 50% at 50% AMI, 25% at 60% AMI).
-However, applicants may choose to provide a different AMI breakdown (i.e., more units at 80% to 100% AMI) the value of these units would be discounted to reflect the financial subsidy required to close the gap between projected income and construction costs (the affordability "gap").
-The blended average in-lieu value of one rental unit is currently set at \$299,000 for FY 2024-2025.
-The City will confirm the in-lieu value for units at different AMIs (lower AMIs require more subsidy). - 2 City Ownership Backstop.
+However, applicants may choose to provide a different AMI breakdown (i.e., more units at 80% to 100% AMI) - the value of these units would be discounted to reflect the true financial subsidy required to close the gap between projected income and construction costs (the affordability "gap").
+The blended average in-lieu value of one rental unit is currently set at \$27399;,0400 for FY 20243-20245.
+The City will confirm the in-lieu value for units at different AMIs (lower AMIs require more subsidy). - 4 City Ownership Backstop.
 The Affordable Housing Agreement must include provisions to ensure affordable housing units are actually built if land is set aside for affordable housing development.
 The default agreement shall include a clause that can be triggered by the City Council that would return the land to the City's control.
 This language may be further negotiated via the development agreement process.
-This option could be triggered by the East Palo Alto City Council in the case that the affordable housing developer has failed to build the affordable housing units according to the achievable milestones/anticipated schedule established in the negotiated Housing Agreement. - 3 Safety Net In-Lieu Policy.
+This option could be triggered by the East Palo Alto City Council in the case that the affordable housing developer has failed to build the affordable housing units according to the ,- achievable milestones/anticipated schedule established in the negotiated Housing Agreementgenerally after a period of ten years. - 5 Safety Net In-Lieu Policy.
 In order to obtain a Certificate of Occupancy for a Non-Residential project that relies on development of affordable housing as part of its Community Benefits proposal, either the affordable housing project must demonstrate substantial evidence of progress (such as secured financing and a building permit application) or the applicant must pay the Commercial Linkage Fee in-lieu of this evidence.
-In other words, if the promised affordable housing has not been built as detailed in the Community Benefits program, then the applicant shall pay the amount of the Commercial Linkage Fee that would have been owed on the non-residential portion of the project before Occupancy of Non-Residential space may occur (in addition to the equivalent CLF value of the affordable housing portion). - 4 Multi-phased Projects.
+In other words, if the promised affordable housing has not been built as detailed in the Community Benefits program, then the applicant shall pay the amount of the Commercial Linkage Fee that would have been owed on the non-residential portion of the project before Occupancy of Non-Residential space may occur. - 46 Multi-phased Projects.
 In the event that the residential and nonresidential components of a project occur at different times, applicants may be granted credit for affordable residential or community-serving components already completed (in the past) as part of an application for Office/R&D Allocation.